Rent to Buy: How the government can help you buy a home

-- Rent to Buy is a government scheme designed to ease the transition from renting to buying a home by providing subsidised rent.
+Rent to Buy is a government scheme designed to ease the transition from renting to buying a home by providing subsidised rent.
 You may also hear it referred to as Rent to Save, Rent to Own or Intermediate Rent.

-- Homes are made available to rent with a shorthold tenancy at a reduced rate of 80% less of local market rents
+- Homes are made available to rent with a shorthold tenancy at a reduced rate of 80% of local market rents.

 - The expectation (although not obligation) is that this shorthold period of paying less rent gives you the chance to save for a cash deposit so you can apply to buy a share of the home later.
 After the shorthold has lapsed, you can purchase the property on shared ownership terms, or move.

-- Your household earns £60,000 a year or less (or £64,300 if you are looking at homes in London).
+- Your household earns £60,000 a year or less.
 A household can be one person, or you and a partner or you and a friend

 - You have a good credit history

 But, to make it more complicated, there are further eligibility criteria, which differ depending on the housing association the property is offered through.
-Priority is normally given to certain groups such as existing housing association tenants and council tenants, people that fit with local priorities, as well as first time buyers.
-Check whether you qualify with your local Help to Buy agent.
-If you live in London, you will need to contact the Mayor of London’s first steps to home ownership website First Steps website.
+Priority is normally given to certain groups such as existing housing association tenants and council tenants, people that fit with local priorities, as well as first-time buyers.

 Should I do it?

-- If you are eligible, it really then depends on the property, the housing association’s offer and whether you will take advantage of the reduced rent to save up for a deposit.
-The offer is so varied from one housing association to another, you really need to read the small print of what is being offered before weighing up if it will be beneficial for you
+If you are eligible for Rent to Buy, it really then depends on the property, the housing association’s offer and whether you will take advantage of the reduced rent to save up for a deposit.
+The offer is so varied from one housing association to another, you really need to read the small print of what is being offered before weighing up if it will be beneficial for you.

 One of the advantages of Rent to Buy is that it may give you access to properties that you otherwise wouldn’t be able to afford.
 You are also dealing with a social landlord, which may offer you an extra feeling of security.
 If you plan to save during this time, take a look at our guide on everything you need to know about Lifetime ISAs.

-- One down side though is that if house prices rise during the period you are renting, they might rise beyond your reach.
+A disadvantage is that if house prices rise during the period you are renting, they might rise beyond your reach.
 A longer rental period puts you at greater risk of this.
 In Wales Rent to Own offers 50% of any increase back to you to help with your deposit.

-- If you are looking at signing up and eventually buying the property, check with an independent mortgage adviser first and price up how much this would cost you in monthly repayments and ask whether they are happy to lend against properties within the Rent to Buy schemes.
-Don’t forget there are the costs of buying a home to factor in too
+If you are looking at signing up and eventually buying the property, check with an independent mortgage adviser first and price up how much this would cost you in monthly repayments.
+You should ask whether lenders are happy to lend against properties within the Rent to Buy schemes.
+Don’t forget there are the costs of buying a home to factor in too.

 - First, you must register with your local Help to Buy agent if you live in England.
 They will assess your application and tell you if you are eligible and add you to their database.
 This is worth doing as they may contact you directly if a suitable property becomes available.